Malivil/TTT-Randomat-20-Jingle-Jam-2023/README.md

 \
 _ttt_randomat_slapstick_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_slapstick_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
-_ttt_randomat_slapstick_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.
+_ttt_randomat_slapstick_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_randomat_slapstick_endsound_ - Default: 1 - Whether to play the sound at the end of the event

 ## Yeti Hunt
 _Suggested By_: Kawaii Five-0\